ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref.rst

 .. figure::  /recipes/figures/ref/benchmarking_boxplot_tas_MIROC6_Amon_historical_r1i1p1f1.png
    :align:   center

-   Comparing the linear trend for one models (MIROC6 as examlple) to a CMIP6 ensemble (boxes) and observations for the period 2001 to 2014.
+   Comparing the linear trend for one models (MIROC6 as examlple) to observational data set (tas_land: HadCRUT5 and ERA5; sst: HadISST and ERA5; pr: GPCP-SG and ERA5) for the period 2001 to 2014.
-   Each box indicates the range from the first quartile to the third quartile, the vertical lines show the median, and the whiskers present the minimum and maximum values, excluding the outliers.
-Outliers are defined as being outside 1.5 times the interquartile range.
+   Each box indicates the range from the first quartile to the third quartile, the vertical lines show the median, and the whiskers present the minimum and maximum values.